 - A mixed-age programme is a fulfilling and sensitive learning environment that adopts a healthy approach and style towards learning.

-All Pre-School children have access to a dedicated library and physical education facility for their age group, technology (both computer labs and iPads), health/nurse office and outdoor playground.
+All Pre-School children have access to a dedicated EC/PS Library and physical education facility for their age group, technology (both computer labs and iPads), health/nurse office and outdoor playground.